wteklabs/acs-cli/readme.md

 # Running Example Framework Scripts

-There two scripts that container examples, `marathon` and `swarm`.
+There two scripts that provide various examples of using ACS.
+`mesos` and `swarm`.
 These are primarily useful in testing a cluster once it has been created.
 They are not intended to be adapted for real-life use.
 However, they may be useful in learning the API for each framework.

+## Mesos Examples

+The `mesos` script uses `mesos_cluster.ini` to define the cluser to use (you should first create the cluster with `deploy -c mesos_cluster.ini).
+Running `./mesos` will perform the following
+actions:

+  * Lists the apps currently managed by Marathon